Alternative Licensure Program

 DCSD Alternative Licensure Program

-Looking to become a licensed teacher in Colorado while already working in the classroom?
-The Douglas County School District (DCSD) Alternative Licensure Program offers a unique, supportive pathway to earn your professional teaching license—all while teaching full time.
+Looking to become a licensed teacher in Colorado while working in the classroom?
+The Douglas County School District (DCSD) Alternative Licensure Program offers a unique, supportive pathway to earn your professional teaching license—all while teaching.

-This is a free, two-year, CDE-approved program for individuals hired into a certified teaching position (full-time or just over part-time) within DCSD.
-Once hired, candidates can apply for the Alternative Licensure Teacher Program, which begins with 4 full days of training in July and continues with one evening seminar per month throughout the school year.
+This is a free, two-year, CDE-approved program for individuals hired into a certified teaching position within DCSD.
+Once hired, candidates can apply for the Alternative Licensure Teacher Program, which begins with a summer launch and continues with one evening seminar per month throughout the school year.
 We offer both general education and special education pathways.
 Our program proudly welcomes educators from all walks of life— education assistants, business professionals, finance experts, art gallery owners, and more, each bringing a wealth of real-world experience and unique perspectives to their classrooms.

 What Makes Our Program Exceptional?

 DCSD’s Alternative Licensure Program is built around wraparound support from a dedicated team of professionals.
-Our goal is not just to help you meet licensure requirements, but to help you thrive as an educator.
+The goal is not just to help teachers meet licensure requirements, but to help them thrive as educators.

-- You’ll be paired with an experienced mentor who teaches a similar subject or grade level.
+- Teachers will be paired with an experienced mentor who teaches a similar subject or grade level.
 Mentors help with instructional strategies, classroom management, planning, and the everyday ins and outs of teaching.

 District Coach

-- Your district coach will provide classroom observations, targeted feedback, and one-on-one coaching based on the Colorado Teacher Quality Standards and Marzano’s research-based instructional strategies.
+- A district coach will provide classroom observations, targeted feedback, and one-on-one coaching based on the Colorado Teacher Quality Standards and Marzano’s research-based instructional strategies.

-- PLSs work in your building to offer ongoing coaching and guidance, supporting your growth in instructional practices and helping you navigate your first years in education.
+- PLSs work in the building to offer ongoing coaching and guidance, supporting growth in instructional practices and helping to navigate the first years in education.

 Evaluator/Administrator

-- Your building administrator offers another layer of support and guidance, helping you align your practice with building-level goals and the evaluation rubric.
+- Building administrators offer another layer of support and guidance, helping to align practice with building-level goals and the evaluation rubric.

 Host classroom/learning labs

-- Participants have the opportunity to observe highly effective teachers across the district.
+- Teachers have the opportunity to observe highly effective classrooms across the district.
 These structured observation days allow alternative licensure teachers to see best practices in action, learn new strategies, and reflect on their own teaching through guided debriefs and coaching conversations.

 Seminars